Tom Herron: Death

-After the fourth round of the 500cc world championship, Herron returned home to compete in the North West 200, where, in the previous year, he won 2 races, and he set a lap record of 127.63 mph.
+After the fourth round of the 500cc world championship, Herron returned home to compete in the North West 200, where, in the previous year, he won two races, and he set a lap record of 127.63 mph.
 The course record still stands due to alterations made.

 The 1979 North West 200 will always be remembered as "Black Saturday"; as it claimed the lives of Scotsman Brian Hamilton, Armoy man Frank Kennedy, who died of injuries months later, and Herron himself.
 In the last lap of the last race, Herron had been fighting for third place along with Jeff Sayle, Steve Parrish and Greg Johnstone, when he crashed at Juniper.
 He died later in Coleraine hospital, leaving behind his wife and two daughters.

-Tom Herron was buried at Leitrim presbyterian church, not far outside the village.
+Herron was buried at Leitrim presbyterian church, not far outside the village.